kenji-yamane/pq-deadlock/README.md

 make build-all
 ```

-Then, to execute a simulation of three different processes
+Then, to execute a simulation of three different processes, first instantiate
-attempting to access a shared resource, first instantiate
 the processes simulators:
 ```bash
 make p1